-When the hot weather arrives it's important to prepare your car (and yourself!) for higher temperatures.
+Being stranded in the heat can be dangerous, so as the hot weather arrives, it's important to prepare your car (and yourself!) for higher temperatures.

 Quick car checks to avoid a breakdown